Requires: pasta machine (alternatively use rolling pin)

 Divide the Crostoli (Chiacchiere) dough into 3 portions.
 Remove 1 portion of the dough, then cover the remaining portions.
 Use the palm of your hand to flatten the dough into a rough rectangle shape and sprinkle over flour.
 Dust the rollers with flour.
 Feed the dough through the pasta machine rollers on the widest setting.
 Feed through the pasta machine several times, folding each time to laminate.
 Reduce the setting on the pasta machine by 1 and feed the dough through the pasta machine.
 Repeat, adjusting the setting on the pasta machine each time you feed the dough through the machine until it reaches the second thinnest setting.
 Lay out the sheet of Crostoli dough onto a lightly floured work surface.
 Repeat with the remaining portions of dough.

-To make the Crostoli (Chiacchiere) di Carnevale, use a ravioli cutter to cut the sheets of dough into 4cm wise strips.
-Use the ravioli cutter to cut a slit lengthways along the centre of each strip.
+To make the Crostoli (Chiacchiere) di Carnevale, use a pastry wheel (or knife) to cut the sheets of dough into 4cm wide strips.
+Use the pastry wheel (or knife) to cut a slit lengthways along the centre of each strip.
 Loop one end of the strip through the slit.
 Repeat with the remaining dough.

 Heat the sunflower oil in a medium-sized saucepan over medium heat to reach a temperature of 175°C (when the oil is ready, a pinch of breadcrumbs sizzle when dropped in the saucepan).
 Cook the Crostoli (Chiacchiere), in batches, turning occasionally for 1-2 minutes or until golden and crisp.
 Remove with a slotted spoon and transfer to a baking tray lined with paper towel to drain excess oil.
 Allow to cool completely.
 Add the finishing touch by lightly coating the Crostoli (Chiacchiere) di Carnevale in icing sugar (confectioners’ sugar) before serving with coffee – buon appetito